This article contains affiliate links and we may earn a commission if you make a purchase.

 Special forces soldiers possess an amalgam of many of the skills on this list and, therefore, only the most rounded and determined candidates pass the various rigorous selection courses.
 The selection process for the SAS, for instance, is dangerous in itself, with several candidates having died attempting it.

-In the meantime, if you think we’ve missed a certain profession out, then feel free to let us know in the comments section below.
+What profession do you feel is the most dangerous?
+Are there any that we’ve missed?
+If you think we’ve missed a certain profession out, then feel free to let us know in the comments section below.

-This article is an updated version of an earlier article originally published on 26 October 2015.
+This article is an updated version of an earlier article originally published on 6 October 2015 and contains contributions by staff writer Hayley Ramsey.